Current Issues

 Basic Manual Proposed Changes

 In 2019, Insurance Commissioner Kent Sullivan issued a request for help identifying specific agency rules that need to be updated or changed.
 TLTA submitted a package of recommendations in response to the request.
+On September 25, 2024, the Texas Department of Insurance adopted changes to the Basic Manual of Rules, Rates, and Forms for the Writing of Title Insurance in the State of Texas and to the Texas Title Insurance Statistical Plan.
+Changes to the Basic Manual are effective November 1, 2024.

 Read More